vmiezah/MovieApp/README.md

 <img src="http://g.recordit.co/mLEt6C67j0.gif" width=250><br>

 ### Notes
-Didn't really face any difficult challenges while building the app.
+While working on the app, I didn't really face any difficult challenges.
 One thing I really enjoyed was using an API to feed data into my project.
 I also liked working with Pods to integrate an external library to my project.